Insider Guide To Seljalandsfoss Waterfall, Iceland

 Food & drink

-When visiting Seljalandsfoss, I suggest bringing plenty of snacks like trail mix, dried fruit, or energy bars.
+Bring plenty of snacks like trail mix, dried fruit, or energy bars, just in case.

-If you’re planning on camping overnight near the waterfall, it can be helpful to bring quick-cooking items like instant noodles or pre-made rice packets that don’t require much preparation.
+If you’re planning on camping overnight near the waterfall, bring quick-cooking items like instant noodles or pre-made rice packets that don’t require much preparation.

 For drinks, make sure you pack plenty of water as well as other beverages like tea or coffee for when temperatures dip during the evening hours.